View Terry Theriot's Obituary on theadvertiser.com and share memories

 He is survived by his son, Neville Theriot; daughter, Kristie Bowie and her husband, Jeff; brother, John Keith Theriot and his wife, Virginia; grandchildren, Harley Danielle Satterly and Joey Lombardo; and one great grandchild, Minix Kayne Cormier.

-He was preceded in death by his wife, Clara Tauzin Theriot; parents, Joseph Bill and Hazel Tauzin Theriot; brother, Kenneth Theriot; and a great grandchild, Kaycer Layne Hebert.
+He was preceded in death by his wife, Clara Tauzin Theriot; parents, Joseph Bill and Hazel Breaux Theriot; brother, Kenneth Theriot; and a great grandchild, Kaycer Layne Hebert.

 Pellerin Funeral Home (337-332-2111) is in charge of arrangements.